 If you would like to inquire about teaching resources and lesson plans, please contact firstname.lastname@example.org or call 519-661-2489 x 5081

-The City of London owns and operates the City of London distribution system and is committed to:
+The City of London owns and operates the City of London Drinking Water System and is committed to:

 Each year, the City of London submits an annual and summary report to the Ministry of the Environment detailing the results of 1,000s of tests that were taken throughout the drinking water system that year.